Topics in String Theory and Quantum Gravity: Consistency conditions: anomalies

-The minus sign in the last case indicates the bosonic nature of the antisymmetric field.
-Here $x_{i}$ are the skew-eigenvalues of $R/2\pi$, where now the indices $a$, $b$ in $R^{a}_{\,\,b}$ are those appropiated for $2n$ dimensions but the form part of $R$ may contain components in the extra dimensions.
-If we are interested in computing mixed anomalies we have to multiply these polynomials by $ch({\cal F})$ where ${\cal F}$ is the 2n+2-dimensional gauge curvature.
+where the minus sign indicates the bosonic nature of the antisymmetric field.
+In all previous expressions $x_{i}$ are the skew-eigenvalues of $R/2\pi$ defined [see eq.~\eqref{eq:skew_eigenvalues_Omega}].
+To compute mixed anomalies, we have to multiply these polynomials by ${\rm ch}({\cal F})$, where ${\cal F}$ is the field strength of the $(2n+2)$-dimensional gauge field.